Transformers: Robots in Disguise (2015 TV series): International

 Among English-speaking countries, Cartoon Network in Australia was first to debut the series, having premiered it on February 21.
-On March 7, the series debuted on two versions of Cartoon Network, one available in the United Kingdom, Ireland and Malta, the other broadcasting in English to Greece, Greek Cyprus, the Middle East and Africa.
+On March 7, the series debuted in the United Kingdom.
 In Canada, the show premiered on Teletoon on March 21.
-The series premiered on May 23, 2015, on Cartoon Network India.
+The series premiered on May 23, 2015, on Cartoon Network India. as well as on Cartoon Network Southeast Asia.
 The series also aired on Toonami in India in English.
 In Croatia, the series debuted on April 23, 2018, in RTL Kockica channel.

 Season 1 made its debut on CITV weekday morning lineup on January 4, 2016.
 Season 2 first aired on CITV in March 2016 in the UK.

 Home media

 Shout Factory released the first five episodes onto DVD titled A New Autobot Mission on October 27, 2015.
 They released the complete first season on May 10, 2016.

-In Australia, Beyond Home Entertainment released the complete first season onto DVD on September 1, 2015; they also released a single-disc DVD comprising the first seven episodes on the same day.
+In Australia, Beyond International released the complete first season onto DVD on September 1, 2015; they also released a single-disc DVD comprising the first seven episodes on the same day.